ntampellini/TSCoDe/docs/operators_keywords.rst

 -  **ROTRANGE** - Only applies to "cyclical"/"chelotropic" embeds.
    Manually specify the rotation range to be explored around the structure pivot.
 Default is 90.
 Syntax: ``ROTRANGE=90``

+-  **RUN** - Same as calling ``run>`` on a multimolecular file.
+   The program does not embed structures, but uses the input ensemble as a starting point as if it came out of a TSCoDe embedding.

 -  **SADDLE** - After embed and refinement, optimize structures to the closest first order saddle point using the `Sella <https://github.com/zadorlab/sella>`__ library through ASE.